sap-tutorials/Tutorials/tutorials/cp-cli-automate-operations/cp-cli-automate-operations.md

 }
 ```

-This function performs the login to SAP Cloud Platform:
+This function performs the login to your global account on SAP BTP:

 ```Bash
 login_sapcp() {